Hoverboards, mini-Segways, Swegways or self-balancing boards - whatever you call them, are great fun to ride, and they make great gifts.

 For those of us that weigh more than 100KG, you have two options; you can either opt for the 10in hoverboard or the 'AirWheel', as generally speaking both can support heavier riders, with a weight limit of 120KG, or 18 stone 8lbs.

-As you might recall, a spate of ‘fake’ hoverboards made their way to the UK in 2015 – in fact, 15,000 of 17,000 hoverboards examined from several UK ports were deemed dangerous by the National Trading Standards agency.
+As you might recall, a spate of ‘fake’ hoverboards made their way to the UK back in 2015 - in fact, 15,000 of 17,000 hoverboards examined from several UK ports were deemed dangerous by the National Trading Standards agency.

 Also look for a company's contact details and check the warranty policy: these are expensive devices and it's important to be able to talk to the company should something go wrong.
-This is why it's potentially risky to import them from China and other countries.
-Often you will be liable for return shipping costs for warranty repairs, and these can quickly mount up, as can import duty fees.
+This is why it's potentially risky to import them from China and other countries; often you will be liable for return shipping costs for warranty repairs and these can quickly mount up, as can import duty fees.

 Is it illegal to ride a hoverboard in the UK?

 Before you buy a hoverboard you should be aware that it is illegal to ride them on public roads and pavements in the UK.

 This is because of an almost 200-year old law.
 The 1835 Highways Act states that people cannot use the footway to “lead of drive any horse, ass, sheep, mule, swine, or cattle or carriage of any description” which, sadly, includes hoverboards.
 But notice how it only mentions footways and not roads - can you ride your hoverboard in the road like a bike?

 Again, no. Any motor vehicle used on the road needs the user to be licensed and insured, as well as the ‘vehicle’ itself, according to the ‘European community whole vehicle type approval’, or ECWVTA.

 It's the same reason why electric scooters are illegal.
 But we hope that the laws in the UK will be changed soon.